All charities must comply with:

 - regulation covering people who are disbarred from acting as trustees under the Charities Act 1993 or your Memorandum and Articles.

 Charitable companies (those incorporated as a company limited by guarantee) must comply with provisions in the Companies Acts 1985, 1989, 2006.
 Additional requirements include filing details of trustees as directors at Companies House.

 Source: Published with permission from Cass Centre for Charity Effectiveness.
 This material is taken from "Tools for Success: doing the right things and doing them right", published in October 2008.

 - Charity Commission - regulator for England and Wales

 - Charity law and regulation - Cabinet Office

-- Department of Business Enterprise and Regulatory Reform - business regulation
+- Department for Business Innovation and Skills - business regulation

 - Institute of Chartered Secretaries